 When people are talking about database performance monitoring, they usually think of inspecting one PostgreSQL database server at a time.
 While this is certainly useful, it can also be quite beneficial to inspect the status of an entire database cluster or to inspect a set of servers working together at once.
 Fortunately, there are easy means to achieve that with PostgreSQL.
 How this works can be outlined in this post.

-pg_stat_statements: The best tool to monitor PostgreSQL performance
+pg_stat_statements: The best tool to monitor PostgreSQL performance in a cluster

 If you want to take a deep look at PostgreSQL performance, there is really no way around pg_stat_statements.
 It offers a lot of information and is really easy to use.